azukauteh/alx-higher_level_programming/0x0A-python-inheritance/README.md

 # 0x0A.
 Python - Inheritance

 ## Description
-This directory contains Python programs written for ALX_africa software engoneering 0x0A.
+This directory contains Python programs written for ALX_africa software engineering 0x0A.
 Python - Inheritance project.
 The code in this project demonstrates the concept of inheritance in Python.

 ## Learning Objectives
 - What is a superclass, baseclass, or parentclass?